BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   Eridian Guardians, by default the creatures from the Claptastic Voyage DLC (viruses, bugs, glitches, etc) will not equip or drop "real" shields.
   That can optionally be toggled on in here.

+Additionally, there's one category in the "Main Mod" section which you may be interested in:

+* `Main Mod -> Disable World Weapon/Shield Drops -> Remove Weapons and Shields
+  from Containers`: This section is what removes all weapons/shields from treasure chests and other containers in the game.
+If this bothers you, feel free to uncheck this option.
+(This might be especially useful if you've opted to keep some of the stock rarity values, or disabled rocket launchers in the global equip pools, etc.)

 ### Implications